 During the late winter months Gardener Cary George reported extensive work on cutting and removing Buckthorn, Tartarian Honeysuckle and weedy Boxelder from the area along the back fence.
-That area was to have the fence re-aligned and a new back gate with stonework installed.
-Landscape architect Sandra Welsh of the Minneapolis Park and Recreation Board had secured an Open Space Habitat Improvement Grant to re-align the walking path, dredge the pond, and create a rock outcropping and waterfall in the water channel.
-The Friends would provide money to rebuild the back gate with stonework.
+That area was to have the fence realigned and a new back gate with stonework installed.
+Landscape architect Sandra Welsh of the Minneapolis Park and Recreation Board (MPRB) had secured an Open Space Habitat Improvement Grant to realign the walking path, dredge the pond, and create a rock outcropping and waterfall in the water channel.
+The Friends provided $2,000 toward the water project and would provide money to rebuild the back gate with stonework.
 Work was expected to begin in April.

-In the Friends Newsletter, The Fringed Gentian™, (1) Cary wrote that the back gate used to be the most convenient entrance to the Garden when people arrived by foot or Streetcar.
+In the Friends Newsletter, The Fringed Gentian™, (2) Cary George wrote that the back gate used to be the most convenient entrance to the Garden when people arrived by foot or Streetcar.

-It was also announced that The Friends could now, once again, put on slide shows about the Garden.
-Something that had not been done since Martha Crone’s tenure.
+It was also announced in the newsletter that The Friends could now, once again, put on slide shows about the Garden using Martha Crone's slide collection which had been donated to the Friends - something that had not been done since Martha Crone’s tenure.
 President Ann Kessen wrote:

 “When Eloise Butler founded this Garden, she was inspired by the great botanic gardens of the East, but with a twist of her own.
 She wanted it to be a wild botanic garden, wild not just in terms of the native plants cultivated in it but also in terms of the setting, the presentation of native plants.
 Thus it is not simply a wildflower garden, a garden of wildflowers.
 Rather, it is a wild flower garden, a flower garden that is wild.
 This is how Eloise viewed the Garden and this is how the Garden persists today.”